danielrsw/danielrsw/README.md

 <h1 align="center">Hi 👋, I'm Daniel Reiswich</h1>
-- 🔭 I’m currently working on My Portfolio
+- 🔭 I’m currently working on the NextLiving website

 - 👨‍💻 All of my projects are available at  [My Portfolio](https://reiswich.info/projects)